Colonial-Dev/satpaper/README.md

 <i> (Click to see full-size version) </i>
 </p>

-Satpaper generates live wallpapers for your Linux desktop, using near-real-time imagery from [RAMMB SLIDER](https://rammb-slider.cira.colostate.edu).
+Satpaper generates live wallpapers for your desktop, using near-real-time imagery from [RAMMB SLIDER](https://rammb-slider.cira.colostate.edu).

 There are several satellites to choose from, each covering a different region of the world.
 - GOES East (used in the sample image - covers most of North and South America)